Marking Mental Health Awareness Week at St Mary’s

-This week marks Mental Health Awareness Week and at St Mary’s we have been hosting a range of wellbeing activities across the school to shine a spotlight on the importance of looking after our mental health.
+This week St Mary’s is marking Mental Health Awareness Week with a range of wellbeing activities hosted across the school, each designed to demonstrate the importance of looking after our mental and emotional welfare.

-Mental Health Awareness Week has been running for 21 years and is hosted by the Mental Health Foundation.
-The charity works to prevent mental health problems by helping people understand, protect, and sustain their mental health.
-Its vision is for a world with good mental health for all.
+Mental Health Awareness Week has been running for 22 years and is hosted by the Mental Health Foundation.
+The charity works to prevent mental health problems by helping people understand, protect, and sustain their psychological health.
+Its’ vision is for a world with good mental health for all.